MicrosoftDocs/sdk-api/sdk-api-src/content/d3d9/nn-d3d9-idirect3d9exoverlayextension.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IDirect3D9ExOverlayExtension</b> interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IDirect3D9ExOverlayExtension</b> also has these types of members:
+The <b>IDirect3D9ExOverlayExtension</b> interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IDirect3D9ExOverlayExtension</b> also has these types of members:

 ## -see-also